TUSHAR91316/AI-BASED-NIDS/README.md

 *   `feature_extractor/`: Advanced scripts to calculate Entropy, Flow Duration, and IAT.

 ## 👨‍💻 Author
-Developed as an advanced upgrade to standard ML-based NIDS, moving from basic statistical checking to deep packet flow analysis
+Developed as an advanced upgrade to standard ML-based NIDS, moving from basic statistical checking to deep packet flow analysis.